-Of the 220 different songs Phish played in 2012, #218 –Ricky Nelson’s “Garden Party”, played on New Years Eve at the World’s Most Famous Arena, perhaps had the most defining chorus to all their phans.
-The bands opening tune for their 4th night included these first lyrics:
+Of the 220 different songs Phish played in 2012, #218 was Ricky Nelson’s “Garden Party”, played on New Years Eve at the World’s Most Famous Arena, perhaps had the most defining chorus to all their phans.
+The bands opening tune on December 31, 2012 included these first lyrics:

 “I went to a garden party, reminisced with my old friends

 A chance to share old memories and play our songs again